Koha-Community/kohadocs/source/extending_koha.rst

 all kind of subjects, classifications, etc. And since it works on zebra indexes, it is quick, even on large DBs.
 Tags clouds are sent to files.
-It's up to library webmaster to deal with those files in order to include them in :ref:`OPACMainUserBlock <opacmainuserblock-label>`, or include them into their library CMS.
+It's up to library webmaster to deal with those files in order to include them in :ref:`OPACMainUserBlock`, or include them into their library CMS.

 Some libraries even send the file into a Samba shared folder where